Plan Your Visit

 - Explore more than 25 cultivars of hydrangeas on the Hydrangea Walk and Talk led by a knowledgeable Garden Guide.

-- Find a new plant to add to your butterfly garden by watching the many butterflies at Lewis Ginter Botanical Garden.
+- Find a new plant to add to your butterfly garden by watching the many butterflies native to Virginia as you stroll the Garden

 - Get ideas for late season perennials to add to your garden.

-- Attend the fall plant sale presented by Garden volunteers (see the calendar of dates).
+- Attend the fall plant sale presented by Garden volunteers (see the calendar for dates).

 - See spectacular mums in the Conservatory in September and October.